JiangWeibeta/MLIC/README.md

-Our *MLIC: Multi-Reference Entropy Model for Learned Image Compression* is accepted at ACMMM 2023!
+*MLIC: Multi-Reference Entropy Model for Learned Image Compression* is accepted at ACMMM 2023!